 Learning how to navigate through your course can be one of the most difficult parts of having classes online.
 This article will provide a brief explanation of each major section of your class, as well as links to other support articles that will provide a more in-depth overview.

 The class navigation menu will always appear on the left side of your course.
-This navigation menu displays the class that you are currently in, as well as the 7 main sections of your course: Dashboard, Syllabus, Gradebook, Discussion Forums, Class Questions, Classroom Materials, and Institution Resources.
+This navigation menu displays the class that you are currently in, as well as the 7 main sections of your course: Calendar, Syllabus, Gradebook, Discussion Forums, Class Questions, Classroom Materials, and Institution Resources.

 The Home Page of Halo | Learn provides access to your current and past classes.
 Each class cards contains information about the class, such as the dates in which it is active, the instructor's name, and the number of students on the roster.
 Clicking the student count indicator will provide a pop-up box with the names of your classmates.